 It’s not as hard as you might think so I encourage you to give it a try this year.
 I’ll show you how easy it is to make your own fall wreath below.

-I bet my neighbors think I’m rushing Fall a bit since it’s still pretty warm here in Northern California.
+My neighbors might think I’m rushing Fall since it’s still pretty warm here in Northern California.
 But I’m usually a last minute seasonal decorator so it’s nice to be ahead of the curve for a change.

 Easy DIY Fall Wreath DIY Supply List

 Start with your burlap ribbon at a bit of an angle since you’ll be wrapping it around the wreath form.
-Using a glue gun I glued the end of the ribbon to the wreath form and secured it with a few pins to ensure it’s stays put as you begin wrapping.
+Use a glue gun and glue the end of the ribbon to the wreath form and secure it with a few pins to ensure it’s stays put as you begin wrapping.

 If there are gaps in the ribbon as you wrap just fold them over on the back side of the wreath and keep wrapping.
 This will keep the front looking smooth.
 You can see a few folds in the pic below.

-Each stem had two or three bunches of leaves.
-I pushed each bunch up almost to the end and left a little space between each leaf bunch.
+Each stem usually has two or three bunches of leaves.
+Push each bunch up almost to the end and leave a little space between each leaf bunch.

 Divide up the stems and lay them out in a spray pattern that you like.
 You’ll cover about 1/3 – 1/2 of the wreath.

 Step 3: Attach the foliage to the wreath.